enzanki-ars/rocket-league-replay-analysis/README.md

 ## Known Issues

 * Players that disconnect, reconnect, or are replaced are not reflected accordingly in the generated minimap.
 These players will remain on the field.
+Additionally, these disconnects/reconnects will cause additional players to be rendered in player data.
+Sadly, this makes using these renders a bit more difficult.
 A later release will correct this issue.
 * This program assumes that the ball has traveled the farthest possible in both the `X`, `Y`, and `Z` directions.
 While the `Z` distance is not important yet, if the ball does not ever hit the boundaries of the map, then